metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 - [Republic](https://bookbrainz.org/work/c1b11cb0-38b0-49ea-88e8-83566c5589ad) is a translation of [Πολιτεία](https://bookbrainz.org/work/40002c97-41df-4659-b0e0-b30dfa5cbc59)
 - [Republic](https://bookbrainz.org/work/c1b11cb0-38b0-49ea-88e8-83566c5589ad) was translated by [Benjamin Jowett](https://bookbrainz.org/author/dc98466f-9e81-4fb1-a714-3b62b625b455)

-If the translator is unknown or unidentified, the translator can be set as [[unknown]](https://bookbrainz.org/author/6c1b8f55-4c7e-4739-bfa2-1979da4c68e1).<br>
 Notable information about a translation should be documented in the work's annotation.